vcerovski/binfix/README.md

 <a name="def"></a>
 #### `def`

-Program typically consists of a number of definitions of functions, constants, parameters, types, etc. The operation `def` is introduced to facilitate their easy writing:
+Program typically consists of a number of definitions.
+Bop `def` can be used to define variables, parameters, constants, structures, classes and generic functions.
+For instance,

     '{def parameter *x* = 1 *y* = 2
       def struct point x y z